chanceagency/chance/README.markdown

 Chance
 =========

 Chance is a library for exploring uncertainty in code.
-Maybe you always wanted to program with probability?
+Maybe you always wanted to program with probability, to be boldly indecisive, to roll the dice without scratching your head?
+That's what we're all about here.

 The idea originated with Numeric#percent and Kernel#maybe, which Marcel Molina posted to Projectionist, a tumblelog.
 This led to various snippets for executing code in a fuzzier way than usual, and this library has since been used in the production of the game Firewatch and several others.
 You get such handy, wishy-washy methods as: